Seirdy/seirdy.one/content/meta/site-design.md

 ### Features I have already implemented

-- IndieAuth compatibility
+- IndieAuth compatibility, using the external [IndieLogin.com service](https://indielogin.com/).

 - Microformats: representative `h-card`, in-text `h-card` and `h-cite` when referencing works, `h-feed`.

-- Sending and receiving Webmentions
+- Sending and receiving Webmentions.
+I receive Webmentions with [webmentiond](https://github.com/zerok/webmentiond), and send them from my own computer using [Pushl](https://github.com/PlaidWeb/Pushl).

-- Displaying Webmentions in the form of link-backs and likes (inspired by Tumblr).
+- Displaying Webmentions: linkbacks, IndieWeb "likes" (not silo likes), and comments.
+I based their appearance on Tumblr's display of interactions.

 - Backfeeding content from silos: I'm only interested in backfilled content containing discussion, not "reactions" or "likes".
-Powered by Brid.gy
+Powered by [Bridgy](https://brid.gy/).

 ### Features I am not interested in

 - Authoring tools, either through a protocol (e.g. MicroPub) or a dynamic webpage: I prefer writing posts in my `$EDITOR` and deploying with `git push`, letting a CI job build and deploy the site with `make deploy-prod`.
-This allows me to participate with the social Web using the same workflow I use for writing code.
+This allows me to participate with the social Web using the same workflow I use for writing code, avoiding the need to adopt and learn new tools.

-- Full silo independence: I want to treat my site as a "filtered" view of me that I want to keep searchable and public.
-On other silos I might shitpost or make low-effort posts.
+- Full silo independence: I want to treat my site as a "filtered" view of me to keep searchable and public.
+On other silos I might shitpost or post short-lived, disposable content.
 These aren't private, but I want them to remain less prominent.
 I POSSE content to other places, but I don't exclusively use POSSE.

 - Sharing my likes, favorites, reposts: I find these a bit too shallow for seirdy.one.
 I prefer "bookmarks" where I can give an editorialized description of the content I wish to share along with any relevant tags.
 I'll keep simple likes and reposts to silos.

 - Rich reply-contexts: I'd rather have users click a link to visit the reply and use quoted text to respond to specific snippets, similar to interleaved-style email quoting.
+Most of my replies are to Fediverse posts; on the Fediverse, people are often (understandably!) averse to scraping and archiving content.
+For that reason: I only show a tiny excerpt of content, and I ask for permission to POSSE replies to unlisted posts by `#nobot` accounts.

 ### Features I am interested in

 - WebSub.
-Had some issues with Superfeedr; I think I'll resort to running my own single-user hub.
+I had some issues with Superfeedr; I think I'll resort to running my own single-user hub.

-- Automatic POSSE to the Fediverse (would be difficult with reply-contexts).
+- Automatic POSSE to the Fediverse (would be difficult with reply-contexts, and Bridgy doesn't support non-Mastodon features like Markdown).

-- Tags and topics.
-- Displaying (truncated) Webmention entry contents instead of just titles and timestamps.
+- Taxonomies (tags).

 ### Low-priority features I have some interest in

 - RSVPs: I don't attend many events, let alone events for which I would broadcast my attendance.
 A page for this would be pretty empty.

 - Event posts: same reason as above.

+- Running my own IndieAuth authorization endpoint to replace the external IndieLogin service.

+- Some sort of daemon to replace Bridgy.
+It sounds like a large undertaking because I'd have to implement it from scratch: Bridgy is written in Python, but I want every service on my server to be a statically-linked native executable.

 Privacy
 -------